HaiRom/android-utils/README.md

 **Gradle**

-1. **It uses jcenter(), you might not need this step**
+1. It uses **jcenter()**, you might not need this step since android uses jcentre() as default repo

    Add it in your root build.gradle at the end of repositories:
 ```gradle
 	allprojects {
 		repositories {